Joseph J. Martins

 J.D., University of Tennessee College of Law,

 B.A., University of Virginia

 Civil Procedure I and II, Constitutional Litigation Clinic

-Joseph J. Martins, Assistant Professor of Law, most recently worked as a solo practitioner in private practice where he provided legal research, briefing and counsel in the areas of constitutional law, family law, criminal law, civil rights, and civil litigation.
+Joseph J. Martins, Associate Professor of Law, most recently worked as a solo practitioner in private practice where he provided legal research, briefing and counsel in the areas of constitutional law, family law, criminal law, civil rights, and civil litigation.